 With that note, see below for the list of Iowa colleges and universities that made it onto the value list.
 Are there any surprises?
 Does the list of value strike you as much different from our normal rankings of how “good” a college is, what’s “best” for your student?

-If you need more information on how to find value in a school that’s right for your child, drop me a line!
+If you need more information on how to find value in a school that’s right for your child, Contact us!